To ride or not to ride? Elephant Tourism in Thailand.

 I’m writing this post, not to tell you why you shouldn’t ride an elephant, but to encourage you to read more about elephant tourism before you make the choice ‘to ride or not to ride’.
 I’m not an expert, in fact I’m far from it.
 I’m just someone who made the mistake of riding an elephant before doing the research.

 I was unaware.
 I must admit I hadn’t really thought about it.
 I should have known better, I’m not a stupid person.
 How could I be so stupid?
-But instead of kicking myself over and over I set to educating myself about the elephant tourism so I can, in the future, make better choices.
+But instead of kicking myself over and over I set out to educating myself about the elephant tourism so I can, in the future, make better choices.

 The information I have found on the internet is very disturbing.
 It seems that the elephants, who are naturally adverse to carrying a human on their back, are tortured into submission by a technique called the Phajaan or crush.
 As young elephants they are taken from their mothers and repeatedly abused with bullhooks and clubs.